wade-cheng/compile-typst-site/docs/reference/index.md

 ## Config File API

-The config file at `compile-typst-site.toml` is specified as such:
+The configuration file at `compile-typst-site.toml` is specified as such:

 ```rust
 struct ConfigFile {